yuval-a/deriveODM/readme.md

 Change Streams are also only supported in WiredTiger storage engine (which is the default for Mongo).
 * New in version 2+: all Derive objects now have a `$_dbEvents` meta property which is an `EventEmitter`, that you can use to listen for DB persistence events for specific instances.
 See [Database Persistence Events (`$_dbEvents`)](#database-persistence-events-_dbevents) for more information.
-* Version 2+ update: the `$_updated` method is now *deprecated* in favour of a new different syntax for defining callbacks for specific db updates.
+* Version 2+ update: the `$_updated` method is now *deprecated* in favour of a new different syntax for defining callbacks for specific DB updates.
 See ["Assignment with`$callback`" Syntax (Update Callbacks)](#assignment-with-callback-syntax-update-callbacks) for more information.

 #### New Model Instance Lifecycle
 When creating a new model object instance - first the, "internal" constructor of the model class is called.
 This constructor is defined within the `Model` module, and is the same for **all** model classes (having different initialization properties, of-course).
 First, if the constructor was called as a result of retrieving a data object (document) from the database - the object values will be populated accordingly.
 Then, this constructor function is basically in-charge of the following things, in this order:

-1. "Proxifiying" all (non-meta) property values of the object (so they can all be automatically persisted to the db upon change).
+1. "Proxifiying" all (non-meta) property values of the object (so they can all be automatically persisted to the DB upon change).
-2. Starting (running) the associated `SyncManager` class (if it's not already running) - which will "gather" db-related operations and bulk-run them in fixed intervals for the associated db collection).
+2. Starting (running) the associated `SyncManager` class (if it's not already running) - which will "gather" DB-related operations and bulk-run them in fixed intervals for the associated DB collection).
-3. If this is a **new** data object - create a **local** data (MongoDB) document first - this is the point where the `_created` function of the data class is called (if defined) - and is the "last chance" to make new changes before the data object will be persisted on the db (of-course, you can also update any of its properties as you like later-on, and they'll be persisted as well).
+3. If this is a **new** data object - create a **local** data (MongoDB) document first - this is the point where the `_created` function of the data class is called (if defined) - and is the "last chance" to make new changes before the data object will be persisted on the DB (of-course, you can also update any of its properties as you like later-on, and they'll be persisted as well).
-4. The `SyncManager` puts an `insert` operation in the queue of the next bulk db operations to be run.
+4. The `SyncManager` puts an `insert` operation in the queue of the next bulk DB operations to be run.

 It's important to note, that if you extend a Model class, and define both a constructor on the extended class **and** a `_created` method - the `_created` method will be called **before** the extended class constructor finishes - as it needs to call the base class ("super") constructor first, which will call `_created` if defined.